thu-ml/zhusuan/docs/vae.rst

 ======================================

 Variational AutoEncoders (VAE) :cite:`vae-kingma2013auto` is one of the most widely used deep generative models.
+In this tutorial, we show how to implement VAE in ZhuSuan step by step.
+The full script is at `examples/vae_tutorial.py <https://github.com/thjashin/ZhuSuan/blob/develop/examples/vae_tutorial.py>`_.

 The generative process of a VAE for modeling binarized `MNIST <https://www.tensorflow.org/get_started/mnist/beginners>`_ data is as